Search the site for a moth name or other keyword

 Light blotches all the way round the outer cross-

 Dark brown blotches in the outer cross-

 Dwarf Cream Wave

 Dusty appearance due to black speckling.

 Line of dashes at the outer edge of the wings; occasional black dots in the fringe.

 Leading edge of the wing dark -

-Note : There is also a less common species Lesser Cream Wave which is very similar to Cream Wave but slightly smaller and the leading edge of its forewing is far less curved near the wing tip.
+Note : There is also a less common species Lesser Cream Wave, similar to Cream Wave but slightly smaller and the leading edge of its forewing is far less curved near the wing tip (See Hantsmoths).